EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

     "certified": false
 }
 ```
-and in terminal you should see "X509V2: forced invalid certificate", this is what we expected about new behaviours of X509V2.
+and in terminal you should see "X509V3: forced invalid certificate", this is what we expected about new behaviours of X509V3.

 JJ: I want someone to test this case, because we only allow one address to have one x509 certificate.
 Before upgrading, test if you can let client 1 and client 2 use same certificate and same private key, you should get error.
 Then let client 1 do a successful certificate validation.
 After upgrading (this should go without saying, you have to do another upgrading contract, otherwise you will fail any validation if you use my example), after verifying your upgrading behavour, let client 2 validate same certificate client 1 used, you should get error, so we ensure upgrading contract wont clean old states.
+This should also be done for other contracts.

 ###  Nightfall upgrade (V3): emit only one deposit event